 Rest your heart in the promise says “when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons (and daughters.)”
 Galatians 4:4-5

-Truly, the hopes and fears of all the years are met in Him.
+Truly, the expectations, the hopes and fears of all the years are met in Him.

 May you be blessed this with daily expectation of Emmanuel.